 Can we submit a non-public response?
 What is the difference to submitting a public response?

 Yes, certain cities can submit a non-public response to CDP.
 Your data will still be used by CDP, ICLEI and our partners in aggregate format in our communications.
-The difference being that your city’s data will not be highlighted in our external communications, reports, and will not be included in Cities Analytics, our benchmarking tool.
+The difference being that your city’s data will not be highlighted in our external communications, reports and CDPs Open Data Portal.
 Moreover, cities that submit a non-public response will not be featured on CDP’s A-list according to the methods by which CDP score cities responses and provide feedback.

 Please note that the following cities are not able to submit a non-public response: